LLNL/sundials/doc/superbuild/source/developers/style_guide/Documentation.rst

 parameters use ``:param <name>:``.
 If the function returns a specific set of SUNDIALS error codes, describe the possible return values using ``:retval
 <value>:`` for each value.
 Otherwise, use a single ``:returns:`` item to
 describe the result of the function.
+If the function returns ``void``, a return entry should not be included.
 Below we give two examples, the first returns an error code (int) while the second is a constructor that returns an object (pointer).

 .. code-block:: rst